 Kimberly-Clark v.
 Commissioner - In December of 2013, Kimberly-Clark filed a Notice of Appeal with the Minnesota Tax Court requesting a refund of corporate franchise taxes based on its election to apportion income under an equally weighted three factor formula pursuant to the Multistate Tax Compact as codified under Minnesota statute.
 On February 10, 2014 the Commissioner of Revenue filed its Return and Answer to the Notice of Appeal, setting forth seven affirmative defenses.
 Oral arguments were held before the Minnesota Tax Court on March 19, 2015.

 On June 19, 2015, the Minnesota Tax Court ruled on summary judgment that the state’s repeal of Articles III and IV of the Multistate Tax Compact does not violate the US or Minnesota contract clause constitutional provisions.
 This matter is currently before the Minnesota Supreme Court.
-No date has been set for oral arguments.
+The Court has scheduled oral arguments for January 11.

 On February 11, 2014 Health Net filed with the Oregon Tax Court a Motion for Summary Judgment.